AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 **Life stage fractions:**

-* `babyFraction` — fraction of regeneration for babies
+* `babyFraction` — fraction of body size to apply hediff for babies
-* `juvenileFraction` — fraction of regeneration for juveniles
+* `juvenileFraction` — fraction of body size to apply hediff for juveniles
-* `adultFraction` — fraction of regeneration for adults
+* `adultFraction` — fraction of body size to apply hediff for adults

 **Check interval:**
-* `checkIntervalTicks` — how often regeneration is applied
+* `checkIntervalTicks` — how often regeneration hediff check is applied

 ```xml
 <comps>